yaretzj/ChoreCenter/README.md

 ## Repository Structure

-- Android directory: contains the code and onboarding instructions for the mobile application
+1. Android directory: contains the code and onboarding instructions for the mobile application
+  - ChoreCenterApp: top-level directory of Anroid app
+    - app.java.com.cse403chorecenter.chorecenterapp: source code for the activities
+    - app.java.com.cse403chorecenter.chorecenterapp (androidTest): Android test code for the activities
+    - app.java.com.cse403chorecenter.chorecenterapp (test): JUnit test code for the activities
+    - app.res: all the resources including layout files and literals
+    - Gradle Scripts: gradle/wrapper, build.gradle, etc.
 - Backend directory: contains the code and onboarding instructions for the backend
 - Reports directory: contains the weekly status reports that will be added throughout the quarter